 The latest numbers on coronavirus cases in Alabama

-According to the ADPH’s newer COVID-19 vaccine distribution dashboard, over 1 million vaccine doses have been delivered to the state.
-As of March 4, approximately 972,649 had been administered.
+According to the ADPH’s newer COVID-19 vaccine distribution dashboard, over 4.1 million vaccine doses have been delivered to the state.
+As of May 14, over 2.74 million doses had been administered.

 Alabama hit a record-high in daily new coronavirus cases on Friday, Dec.
 18 with 4,182 confirmed cases, 382 of which were from a backlog.
 Excluding the backlog, this 3,800 new cases is still Alabama’s highest daily increase yet.
 If not for the backlog, Alabama would have set a new record New Year’s Day, on which ADPH reported 3,885 new coronavirus cases.

 UAB Hospital has announced the Monday after Christmas it was caring for 207 COVID patients, a new record high for the hospital.
 Alabama set a new COVID-19 hospitalization record on Monday, Jan.
 4, 2021, reaching over 3,000 for the first time—a 50% growth over the previous month.